knadh/listmonk-site/docs/docs/templating.md

 | `subscriber-optin.html`          | Automatic opt-in confirmation e-mail that is sent to an unconfirmed subscriber when they are added.                                |
 | `subscriber-optin-campaign.html` | E-mail content that's inserted into a campaign body when starting an opt-in campaign from the lists page.                          |
 | `default.tpl`                    | Default campaign template that is created in Campaigns -> Templates when listmonk is first installed.
 This is not used after that. |

+!!! info
+    To turn system e-mail templates to plaintext, remove `<!doctype html>` from base.html and remove all HTML tags from the templates while retaining the Go templating code.